jigish/lq/README.md

 # lq
-simple command line tool to pretty print and filter logs
+simple command line tool to pretty print and filter logs. reads from stdin.

 ## Installation